Code-Institute-Submissions/user-centric-webpage/README.md

 I want to make sure that I begin with the education and experience pages first and then begin to work on the other pages afterwards.
 Now that most the webpage has been filled out, I am now beginning to begin to style the webpage to a custom style of what I would like to do.
 I want to make the webpage look like each of the pages are individual pieces of paper like an active, online resume.

+Finally adding images to the education page and compelting the text on that page.
+I am also trying to just fix the images so that they appear a little clearer and have a nice even scale.

 <h2>Issues</h2>